7 Tips to Help You Read More (& Love It)

 2. Keep a to-be-read list (paper or digital; I like Goodreads).
 Deciding what to read next is the hardest part.

 3. Build that list!
 Need ideas?
 There are tons of bloggers out there with great taste in books.
 Find one whose taste matches yours and get ready to take notes.
+Update: I have a whole podcast dedicated to helping you find what to read next!

 4. Plan ahead for longer reading sessions, but seize the spare minutes.
 Read a few pages in the grocery checkout line, while the coffee brews, or instead of checking email, again.
 (Hint: try the Kindle app for your smart phone.)
 Those pages add up!